pipacs/multiobserver/README.md

 Individual observations (created with *PIObserver*) can map their property values to Booleans using an optional mapper block.

-The example app *Checklist* is mapping its temperature property to YES/NO depending if the temperature is within the range allowed for launch:
+The example app *Checklist* is mapping its temperature property to YES/NO depending if the temperature is within an allowed range:

-    [self.multiObserver observeAnd:@[
+    [multiObserver observeAnd:@[
         // ...
         [PIObserver observerOf:self keyPath:@"temp" mapper:^BOOL(NSNumber *t) {
             return t.floatValue >= MinLaunchTemp && t.floatValue <= MaxLaunchTemp;